Exponential

 San Francisco, September 2018

-The first Exponential Roadmap, lead authored by Falk and Gaffney, was presented as the main keynote at the Global Climate Action Summit 2018 by Johan Rockström and Christiana Figueres.
+The first Exponential Roadmap, lead authored by Johan Falk and Owen Gaffney, was presented as the main keynote at the Global Climate Action Summit 2018 by Johan Rockström and Christiana Figueres.
 It is the first global roadmap highlighting that solutions exist to halve emissions by 2030, and that they need to be scaled exponentially through four forces: climate leadership, strong policy, finance and technology.

 The Carbon Law